Advanced Garmin Fishfinder Techniques: Master Your Fishing Game

 • Bait pods

-• Underwater structure
+• Underwater structures

-• Depth changes or points
+• Changes in depth or points

-3.2 Use Quickdraw™ Contours for Custom Maps
+3.2 Utilize Quickdraw™ Contours for Custom Maps

-• As you fish, your Garmin can build 1 ft contour maps of uncharted areas.
+While fishing, your Garmin can create 1 ft contour maps of previously uncharted areas.
+Combine sonar insights with Quickdraw™ to unearth isolated humps and depressions.

 4. Sonar-to-Lure Matchups: Turning Data into Strikes

-4.1 Fish Suspended at Mid-Depth
+4.1 Targeting Fish Suspended at Mid-Depth

-Clue from sonar: Long arches suspended between 10–15 ft in 25 ft of water.
+Sonar Clue: Long arches suspended between 10–15 ft in 25 ft of water.

-Clue: Low, hard return just above rocky bottom on ClearVü™
+Clue: Low, hard return just above rocky bottom on ClearVü™.

-4.3 Bait Clouds on Weed Edges
+4.3 Targeting Bait Clouds Near Weed Edges

 5. Advanced Tips for Each Garmin Series